 Do Be Sure to Read Your Slow Cooker Manual!

 Missing your manual?
 The beautiful world wide web has your back.
 Just Google your slow cooker make and model and the word "manual."
-It should come right up.
+A PDF should be find-able.

 How To Clean a Slow Cooker

-- Remove stubborn stains from exterior.
-If your first go at cleaning the outside didn't get the job done, remove additional stains from the exterior with a baking soda and water mixture or cleaner specific to the surface (i.e., a stainless steel cleaner).
+- Attack stubborn stains on the exterior: If your first go at cleaning the outside didn't get the job done, remove additional stains from the exterior with a baking soda and water mixture or cleaner specific to the surface (i.e., a stainless steel cleaner).

-- Use ammonia.
-For tough or cooked-on stains on the interior casing, fill a small bowl with ammonia, place it in the cooker, cover with the lid, and leave it overnight.
+- Use ammonia for tougher stains: For tough or cooked-on stains on the interior casing, fill a small bowl with ammonia, place it in the cooker, cover with the lid, and leave it overnight.
 Some internet searches may suggest oven cleaner for this portion, but proceed with caution if your product contains aluminum.

-- Get picky.
-Use a small brush or even a toothpick to dislodge any lingering food particles.
-Some models have lid handles, knobs, feet, etc. that can easily be removed with a screwdriver to make access to crevices easier.
+- Dig into hard-reach places: Use a small brush or even a toothpick to dislodge any lingering food particles.

 - If stoneware is scratched from scrubbing or discolored or stained permanently, grab a bottle of Bar Keeper's friend.
 Just a few dollars spent gets an easy fix.
 Slow-cooker enthusiasts have had this on their list of best products for years.
 Create a paste with Bar Keeper's to remove scratches and permanent stains, and the insert will look brand new.